 That's true.
 If you're an acceptable geezer and can hold up your hands, people in the firm will see it, and it won't matter what colour you are.

 You ended up doing a prison sentence for intent to supply.
 What happened there?

 That was in 1995, a lot later.
 I was caught by the security at a rave.
 I wasn't in a good mindset due to cocaine abuse, and foolishly held up a bag containing wraps of gear and pills in full view of everyone.
 In court, they said I was serving up, which wasn't entirely true.
 Someone I knew asked me for some of my gear, and I obliged.

 You're now a reformed character, and are involved in anti-drug and anti-crime workshops.
 Why the change?

 I started seeing news stories about the consequences of ecstasy.
 Also, as prices went down, the quality was lost, and taking pills became Russian roulette.
 I'm in my late 40s, so justifying or condemning young people's choice of recreational stimulant would be hypocritical, but you have to educate them about the risks.

 While in Channings Wood prison, I met an officer called William Barret, who really helped me as well.
 He said, 'You're not like these other cats I see coming in and out of prison.
 You've got a lot to offer.
-Work on yourself.'
+Work on yourself'.
 I took his advice, did a lot of courses, and made a decision to change.

 Nowadays, I'm employed by Lewisham Council, and do some work in Liverpool, the Wirral, and Knowsley, trying to steer young people away from crime.
-I also work with an organization called CELLS, which delivers anti-gang workshops.
+I also work with an organisation called CELLS, which delivers anti-gang workshops.
 Kids will listen to someone who has been there and done it.
 I'm enjoying doing something positive.
 I'm lucky to still be alive and surrounded by people I love who have supported me through thick and thin.
 I hope by doing the work I do now, I can give something back.

 Thanks for talking to me, MC Flux.